AU-ExoMars/PCOT/mkdocs/docs/devguide/nodeser.md

 ```
 For more details on how to use these structures, read the tests in `tests/test_taggedaggs.py`.

+@@@info
+You might wonder why we don't make all tagged dicts ordered, so they
+are all serialised as tuples.
+The answer is that doing that would make
+it harder to implement backcompatibility - if we serialise as a tuple,
+adding and removing fields in the future becomes difficult.
+Only
+use ordered dicts for things like rectangles, where we are very unlikely
+to change the structure.
+In fact, I'm only doing it for legacy support.
+@@@

 You'll note that all the elements of a TaggedAggregate structure are JSON-serialisable, although
 some can be numpy arrays.
 However, the nature of the structure allows defaults - and documentation -